Top Asian Airlines Flight Attendant Uniforms - Glamourous or Functional?

 The new uniform is a mishmash of a light gray jacket worn over a light blue or pink blouse and charcoal skirt.
 Different colored scarves and aprons featuring Japanese flower patterns differentiate the flight attendants according to their seniority.

-However, performance wise, ANA's flight attendant came out top, as it was placed sixth in "World's Best Cabin Staff (2013)."
+However, performance wise, ANA's flight attendant came out the top, as it was placed sixth in "World's Best Cabin Staff (2013)."

 ANA, which started its operation in 1958, is the largest airline in Japan.
+In 2017, it came in 3rd under the Top Ten Airlines award and 2nd for World's Best Cabin Staff award.

 Your Vote on the Best Flight Attendant Uniform